 The CAISO RC will invoice the RC Customer for their HANA services in advance of their anniversary date then every year thereafter on their anniversary date.
 Payment will be due within twenty-one (21) business days from the date of the invoice.

-The estimated cost for HANA services is as follows:

-One-Time Start-up Fee for HANA Visualization or HANA Study: A one-time charge of $35,000 - $70,000, depending upon the number of RC Customers taking the services.

-Note: This amount will be charged over the initial 3-year term in equal installments.
-For example, if the charge is $70,000 then the amount included in the initial 3-year invoices will be $23,333.

-Annual CAISO Support for HANA Visualization or HANA Study: $45,000 per RC Customer.
-The CAISO RC support includes hardware for hosting the service, operation and maintenance, technical support, security and administrative costs.

-Annual Software License(s) for HANA Study: The CAISO RC will collect an amount equal to the vendor license costs which will vary per RC Customer depending upon the number of users for Contingency Analysis and Power Flows.

 CIP-014 Physical Security

 The purpose of Critical Infrastructure Protection Standard 014 (CIP-014) is to identify and protect transmission stations and substations, and their associated primary control centers that if rendered inoperable or damaged as a result of a physical attack could result in instability, uncontrolled separation, or cascading within an Interconnection.
 Requirement R1 of the standard requires each TOP to perform periodic risk assessments of its transmission stations and substations that meet the criteria specified in the applicability section of the standard.
 The risk assessments consist of transmission analyses designed to identify the critical transmission stations and substations.
 Requirement R2 of the standard further requires each TOP to have an unaffiliated third party, such as a registered Planning Coordinator or RC, verify the risk assessment it performed under Requirement R1.